-15 Data accuracy
+Data accuracy

-Does the law impose standards in relation to the quality, currency and accuracy of PII?
+16 Does the law impose standards in relation to the quality, currency and accuracy of PII?

-As discussed in question 10, PII has to fulfil the standard of quality (PII should be exact, complete, pertinent, correct and up to date).
+Personally identifiable information has to fulfil the standard of quality (PII should be exact, complete, pertinent, correct and up to date).

 Quality is presumed when PII is provided directly by the individual, and remains such until the individual does not express and prove otherwise, or if the PII controller has objective evidence to prove otherwise.